216software/logtopg/README.rst

         *   inserted
         *   log level (DEBUG, INFO, WARN, ERROR, CRITICAL)

-*   Add a trigger to set the updated column if a row is ever updated.
+*   Somehow block updates to the table.
+Maybe a trigger is the right way.
+Maybe there's a much simpler trick that I'm not aware of.

 *   Create a few views of typical queries.